Our Mission

 Terra Incognita Media is a completely independent feminist media organization that provides a feminist response to the outdoor industry.

-Our content, podcast, workshops, and events protest settler colonialism, patriarchy, capitalism, and white supremacy.
+Our content, podcast, and workshops protest settler colonialism, patriarchy, capitalism, and white supremacy.
 We strive to instigate meaningful discourse that leads off the page and catalyzes political action.

 We seek to raise the level and depth of discourse happening in the outdoor industry.
-We prioritize women, femme, queer, trans, Black, POC, and Indigenous voices in order to highlight the complexity of our relationship with natural spaces.
+We prioritize women, femme, queer, trans, Black folks, people of color, and Indigenous voices in order to highlight the complexity of our relationship with natural spaces.

 Core Values of Our Team